 The Coast Guard sets safety standards and is authorized to investigate vessel and diving accidents as well as other marine casualty incidents and to recommend improved safety standards.
 The Coast Guard is also authorized to inspect vessels at will.
+We also adhere to manning requirements which are implemented by the Coast Guard on the U.S. Outer Continental Shelf ("OCS").
 We are required by various governmental and quasi-governmental agencies to obtain various permits, licenses and certificates with respect to our operations.